-In 2016, there were just over 1.6 million Indigenous people living in Canada, accounting for 4.9% of the total population.
+In 2016, there were just over 1.6 million Indigenous People living in Canada, accounting for 4.9% of the total population.
 Since 2006, the Indigenous population has grown by 42.5%, more than four times the growth rate of the non-Indigenous population.
-Indigenous people in Canada represent a population that is not only growing, it is also young.
-The average age of Indigenous people in the country 32 years, almost a decade younger than their non-Indigenous counterparts (40 years) (Statistics Canada, 2017).
-While there is a paucity of national data reporting on the national incidence, prevalence, and survival rates of cancer among the entire Indigenous population within Canada, both Ontario and British Columbia have recently compiled reports on the rates of cancer among their Indigenous populations.
+Indigenous People in Canada represent a population that is not only growing, it is also young.
+The average age of Indigenous People in the country is 32 years, almost a decade younger than their non-Indigenous counterparts (40 years) (Statistics Canada, 2017).
+While there is a paucity of data reporting on the national incidence, prevalence, and cancer survival rates among the entire Indigenous population within Canada, both Ontario and British Columbia have recently compiled reports on their Indigenous populations.
 Two recent reports funded by Cancer Care Ontario (2017) and The BC Cancer Agency (2017), are providing statistics on the rates and prevalence of cancer within Indigenous communities.
-In Ontario, it was reported that the most common cancers in First Nations people were lung, colorectal, breast, and prostrate, accounting for over 50% of all cancers diagnosed.
-Furthermore, most cancers were diagnosed in people between the ages of 50 and 74 and First Nations females had higher incidence rates that their non-First Nations counterparts in the province (Chiefs of Ontario, Cancer Care Ontario, Institute for Clinical Evaluative Science, 2017).
+In Ontario, it was reported that the most common cancers in First Nations People were lung, colorectal, breast, and prostate, accounting for over 50% of all cancers diagnosed.
+Furthermore, most cancers were diagnosed in people between the ages of 50 and 74 and, First Nations females had higher incidence rates than their non-First Nations counterparts in the province (Chiefs of Ontario, Cancer Care Ontario, Institute for Clinical Evaluative Science, 2017).
 In British Columbia, similar statistics were found.
-First Nations people are less likely to survive a cancer diagnosis compared to non-First Nations people and lung cancer rates, while on the decline in the general population, are rising within the First Nations community (McGahan et al., 2017).
+First Nations People are less likely to survive a cancer diagnosis compared to non-First Nations People and lung cancer rates, while on the decline in the general population, are rising within the First Nations community (McGahan et al., 2017).
 Both reports also acknowledged there is a complex basis for these disparities in cancer incidence and survival rates within Indigenous populations.

-It is well documented that Indigenous people in Canada face a multitude of health disparities and barriers in accessing necessary cancer supports and services (Cavanagh, Wakefield, McLoone, Garvey, & Cohn, 2016).
-There are gaps in cancer education, prevention, screening, diagnosis, treatment, and end of care services available to Indigenous peoples.
+It is well documented that Indigenous People in Canada face a multitude of health disparities and barriers in accessing necessary cancer supports and services (Cavanagh, Wakefield, McLoone, Garvey, & Cohn, 2016).
+There are gaps in cancer education, prevention, screening, diagnosis, treatment, and end of care services available to Indigenous Peoples.
 Those who live on-reserve and in geographically isolated areas experience even poorer outcomes when it comes to cancer prevention, treatment, and accessing palliative care services (Beben & Muirhead, 2016; Hammond et al., 2017).
-Despite the lack of services and supports, Indigenous people consider cancer prevention and treatment to be important health issues and are calling for greater access to care and services within their communities.
+Despite the lack of services and supports, Indigenous People consider cancer prevention and treatment to be important health issues and are calling for greater access to care and services within their communities.
 They recognize the need for continued cancer screening and education but also experience a different reality.
-Several gaps exist when Indigenous people try to access cancer care in their own communities (Cavangh et al., 2016).
-These include: jurisdictional issues, a lack of onreserve health care services, a lack of community health workers or Indigenous health workers, a lack of family or caregiver education and training to offer home care services, and a lack of culturally-safe, relevant supports (Caxaj, Schill, & Janke, 2017; Isaacson, 2018; Lavoie, 2018; McKenna, 2015).
+Several gaps exist when Indigenous People try to access cancer care in their own communities (Cavangh et al., 2016).
+These include: jurisdictional issues, a lack of on-reserve healthcare services, a lack of community health workers or Indigenous health workers, a lack of family or caregiver education and training to offer home care services, and a lack of culturally-safe, relevant supports (Caxaj, Schill, & Janke, 2017; Isaacson, 2018; Lavoie, 2018; McKenna, 2015).